 Swap the spice

 If you like a twist, add a pinch of nutmeg or a little cardamom to the batter.
-Itโs a small change that shifts the aroma without fuss.
+It’s a small change that shifts the aroma without fuss, much like the warm spice profile found in my best homemade carrot cake.

 Change the coating

 You can roll them in powdered sugar, or mix brown sugar with the cinnamon for a deeper caramel note.
-Iโve done both when I wanted a slightly richer finish.
+I’ve done both when I wanted a slightly richer finish.
+This versatility reminds me of the balanced sweetness in a heavenly walnut banana cream cake.

 Make them larger or smaller